 Achilles tendonopathy

-Last evidence check March 2010.
+Last evidence check May 2014.

-Principal authors: Jim Barrie and Marie Wilson
+Principal authors: Jim Barrie, Rebecca Hope and Marie Wilson

 Patients with insertional tendonopathy may complain of difficulty with shoe fitting, especially if they have a Haglund's deformity.